andrewmclees/andrewmclees/README.md

-# I'm Andrew, founder and principal software engineer of [Unbroken Code](http://unbrokencode.tech), a new digital strategy studio based in Miami, FL specializing in web development, campaign management, marketing and SEO, and user experience.
+# Oh hi, World.
+I'm Andrew, founder and principal software engineer of [Unbroken Code](http://unbrokencode.tech), a new digital strategy studio based in Miami, FL.

-I've spent a decade helping arts and culture nonprofits understand, grow, and manage their audiences to tremendous effect.
+I've spent a decade helping arts and culture nonprofits grow their audiences and scale content production to tremendous effect.
 Now I'm helping artists, organizations, and startups show off their best digital selves.
-I've been told I'm "quirky" but who doesn't like to keep things interesting.
+Umbroken Code proudly specializes in web development, campaign management, marketing and SEO, user experience, and "big ideas."
+I'm also a proud recent graduate in software development of BrainStation in Miami, FL.

-Find me on [LinkedIn](https://linkedin.com/in/amclees) or at the rock show.
+Find me on [LinkedIn](https://linkedin.com/in/amclees), contact me at amclees@unbrokencode.tech, or see you at the rock show.

 ## New & Current Skills 🧑🏻‍💻
 | Frontend | Backend |